-Clients pay the same amount to live at a Shannex nursing home as they would at any other nursing home in the province.
-The Nova Scotia Department of Health or the New Brunswick Department of Social Development determines the daily accommodation rate amount based on each client’s financial assessment.
+Residents pay the same amount to live at a Shannex nursing home as they would at any other nursing home in the province.
+The Nova Scotia Department of Health or the New Brunswick Department of Social Development determines the daily accommodation rate amount based on each resident’s financial assessment.

 Who pays for what?

 Your daily accommodation rate is determined prior to admission through the financial assessment process conducted by the Department of Health and Wellness in Nova Scotia or by the Department of Social Development in New Brunswick.

 Nova Scotia: To be considered for a reduction in the daily accommodation rate, the Department of Health and Wellness requires your Canada Revenue Agency (CRA) Notice of Assessment.
 This assessment will be required pre admission and annually by June 30th to continue being assessed for any reduction.
 The Department of Health and Wellness sets a new accommodation rate each year that goes into effect November 1st of each year. residents receive a letter from the provincial Eligibility Review Officer thirty days prior to the rate change to advise you of your new rate.
 For additional information, please click here.